KishanYern/Discord-Stock-Bot/ReadME.md

 2. Create a .env file and upload your discord token.
 [How to get a discord token](https://discord.com/developers/docs/getting-started). make sure your .env file is in this format:
    `token=ASDWDWDU`
-   where ASDWDWDU is replaced with your token.
+   where ASDWDWDU is replaced with your discord bot token.
 3. Make sure your bot is in your discord server with administrative permissions and enjoy!

 ## References